-These tasty Grilled Eggplant Wraps with Spicy Tahini Slaw are perfect for weekend cookouts or picnics.
+Grilled Eggplant Wraps with Spicy Tahini Slaw are a tasty addition to weekend cookouts or picnics.
 They’re great for lunch, and they also make a terrific light dinner for hot summer days.
-These wraps travel well, so they’re perfect for meals on the go, too.
+Serve them hot or cold.
+They travel well, so they’re perfect for meals on the go, too.
+This recipe is vegan with a gluten-free option.

-I have been pretty vocal about my love for Trader Joe’s prepared foods lately.
+If you’ve been reading my blog for a while, you’ll noticed that I have been pretty vocal about my love for Trader Joe’s prepared foods lately.
 I love their Tofu Spring Rolls, and I adore their Kale and Edamame Bistro Salad.
-I like them so much that I’ve recreated them at home.
+They’re so good that I’ve been recreating them at home.

 Another one of my favorites is their Eggplant Wrap with Spicy Tahini Sauce.
 It consists of shredded cabbage and grilled eggplant wrapped in lavash bread.
-It comes with an addictive spicy tahini sauce.
+Spicy tahini sauce comes with it.
 I find myself craving it often, and I’ll sometimes plan trips to Trader Joe’s around lunchtime so that I have an excuse to pick on up.

-Trader Joe’s is about 20 minutes from here, which isn’t far, but there are about 20 different grocery stores between here and there, so it’s a little silly to drive there just for a wrap.
+Trader Joe’s is about 20 minutes from here, which isn’t far.
+There are about 20 different grocery stores between here and there, so it’s a little silly to drive there just for a wrap.
 It makes more sense to create it at home, doesn’t it?
 That’s just what I’ve done.
 In my version, I’ve mixed the spicy tahini right in with the cabbage to mimic coleslaw.
-If you’re as much of a fan of spicy tahini as I am, double it, and serve some extra on the side to dip your wrap in, too.
+If you’re as much of a fan of spicy tahini as I am, double it.
+Serve some extra on the side to dip your wrap in, too.

 When I buy wraps from Trader Joe’s I often cook them in the toaster oven for about 10 minutes to crisp up the lavash bread, mainly because they’ve been in the refrigerator section for who knows how long, and the bread has gotten a little soggy.
 I don’t do that when I make my own wraps at home, because they’re gone way before the wrap can get soggy, but if you like your wrap to have a little crispness to it, feel free to cook it in the oven or toaster oven on 350° for about 5 minutes per side.